ethanp/crypto_trader/README.md

 ### I couldn't find any app meeting the following requirements (in 2021)

-* I want a similar to M1 finance
-    * I assemble an idealized portfolio
-    * The app periodically adds money to resemble that portfolio
+Similar to M1 finance, in that one assembles an idealized portfolio, and he app periodically adds money to resemble that portfolio (aka "passive rebalancing").
-        * Aka "passive rebalancing"

 ## Features